chef-partners/chef-automate-ha/README.md

 ### 1. Ensure a valid Service Principal exists

 The template shares information like private keys and passwords between the servers with a Key Vault Resource.
-Using an existing service principle credential the template deployment process creates the key vault.
-Only a process (or user) using this same service principle can read or write to this key vault.
+Using an existing service principal credential the template deployment process creates the key vault.
+Only a process (or user) using this same service principal can read or write to this key vault.

-If a valid service principle already exists, then skip to the next section; otherwise create a service principle.
+If a valid service principal already exists, then skip to the next section; otherwise create a service principal.

 __Using the CLI:__